 – Maya Kosok, Hillen Homestead

 Employee Management Study Circle (NEW!): For small-to-mid scale farmers anywhere in the Chesapeake Region interested in discussing topics related to employee management.
 This group will be facilitated by Ellen Polishuk, Farm Consultant at Plant to Profit, and will include guest visits from legal experts at the Agriculture Law and Education Initiative.
 Participants will identify which employee management topics to drill down on over the course of several meetings.
-To learn more and sign-up, contact Niamh Shortt at firstname.lastname@example.org.
+To learn more and sign-up, contact firstname.lastname@example.org

 Improving Pest Management in the time of Climate Change Study Circle (NEW!): For small-to-mid scale farmers anywhere in the Chesapeake Region interested in discussing how to improve pest management in a changing climate.
 This group will be facilitated by Ellen Polishuk, Farm Consultant at Plant to Profit, and will include guest visits from entomologists such as Emily Zoble from UMD Extension.
 Participants will meet monthly to talk about the new pressing problems of the month.
-To learn more and sign-up, contact Niamh Shortt at email@example.com.
+To learn more and sign-up, email@example.com

 This material is based upon work supported by USDA/NIVA under Award Number 2018-70027-28588 and is supported by the Northeast Extension Risk Management Education Center (NERME).